 Buying cryptocurrency alone is not a taxable event.
 You can buy and hold cryptocurrency tax-free, even if the value increases.
-First, there must be a taxable event, such as the sale of cryptocurrency.
-The IRS has been taking steps to ensure that cryptocurrency investors pay their taxes.
+First, there must be a taxable event, such as the sale of cryptocurrency or investing in Gold IRA rollover companies.
+The IRS has been taking steps to ensure that cryptocurrency investors and those investing in Gold IRA rollover companies pay their taxes.
 It is an independent publisher and comparison service, not an investment advisor.

 Your articles, interactive tools and other content are provided to you free of charge, as self-help tools and for informational purposes only.
 They are not intended to provide investment advice.
 NerdWallet does not and cannot guarantee the accuracy or applicability of any information with respect to your individual circumstances.
 The examples are hypothetical and we encourage you to seek personalized advice from qualified professionals on specific investment issues.

 Our estimates are based on past market performance and past performance does not guarantee future performance.
 Many or all of the products listed here are from our partners who compensate us.
 This can influence the products we write about and where and how the product appears on a page.
 However, this has no influence on our evaluations.

 Here is a list of our partners and this is how we make money.
 The investment information provided on this page is for educational purposes only.
 NerdWallet does not offer advisory or brokerage services, nor does it recommend or advise investors to buy or sell certain stocks, securities or other investments.
 Cryptocurrencies are subject to taxes when you sell them or if you earn them as income.

 You report your transactions in the U.S. UU.
 Dollars, which generally means converting the value of your cryptocurrency to dollars when you buy, sell, mine, earn or use it.
 The IRS classifies cryptocurrencies as a type of property, rather than a currency.

 If you receive Bitcoin as payment, you must pay income taxes on its current value.
 If you sell a cryptocurrency for profit, you pay taxes on the difference between the purchase price and the product of the sale.
 If you acquired a Bitcoin (or part of one) through mining, that value is immediately taxable; you don't need to sell the currency to create a tax liability.
 If you got rid of a cryptocurrency or used it to exchange it on an exchange or to buy goods and services, you will owe taxes if the realized value is higher than the price at which you purchased the cryptocurrency.

 If you have owned the cryptocurrency for more than a year, your rates will be between 0% and 20%.
 Your total revenue for the year.
 Higher tax rates apply to those with higher incomes.
 The responsibility is largely on individuals to keep track of their profits and losses.

 As a reminder, the IRS has added a question to tax return forms asking taxpayers if they received, sold, exchanged, or otherwise disposed of any financial interest in any virtual currency.
 To ensure you comply with the rules, keep a careful record.
 You'll need a record of the fair market value of your cryptocurrency when you mined or bought it, as well as records of its fair market value when you used or sold it.
 Privacy is a prominent feature of many cryptocurrencies, but that doesn't mean that cryptocurrency traders are shrouded in a shield of invisibility.

 The IRS uses several methods to control the industry.
 For example, it has obtained information on tens of thousands of users of popular cryptocurrency exchanges by issuing subpoenas to the companies that manage them.
 While not paying taxes on your earnings may be an honest mistake, don't expect the IRS to take pity.
 Harris said the IRS may not have the resources to pursue all individuals who don't disclose cryptocurrency transactions.

 But that doesn't mean that people shouldn't report those transactions because they don't think the IRS will find out, he says.
 If you “carelessly, recklessly, or intentionally” ignore tax rules or regulations, which include reporting profits and losses in cryptocurrency transactions, you'll face fines in addition to taxes.
 If you don't pay the fine on time, you will be charged interest.
 Being discovered below investment returns has other potential disadvantages, such as increasing the likelihood that you'll face a full audit.

 If you're paying your taxes and find that you don't have the money to pay what you owe, you can apply for a payment plan with the IRS.
 You'll pay interest, but you'll avoid the penalties that come with not reporting your income, filing taxes late, or not reporting them at all.
 Author Andy Rosen was the owner of Bitcoin at the time of publication.
 Andy Rosen is a NerdWallet writer focusing on cryptocurrencies and alternative investments.

 He has more than 15 years of journalistic experience as a reporter and editor in organizations such as The Boston Globe and The Baltimore Sun.
-Read more Property and accident insurance services offered through NerdWallet Insurance Services, Inc. OK9203 Property Permits %26.
+Read more Property and accident insurance services offered through NerdWallet Insurance Services, Inc. OK9203 Property Permits &.
 Yes, you have to pay taxes on cryptocurrencies if you sell them, exchange them for something else, extract them or receive them as payment.

 Yes, your Bitcoin, Ethereum and other cryptocurrencies are subject to taxes.
 The IRS considers cryptocurrency holdings to be “property” for tax purposes, meaning that your virtual currency is taxed in the same way as any other asset you hold, such as stocks or gold. .